-Volunteers are expected to do outreach in the United States to share their experience (speaking, writing) after service in Colombia.
+Team members are expected to do outreach in the United States to share their experience (speaking, writing) after service in Colombia.

 FOR covers living expenses (food, lodging, and travel when doing FOR work) in the field during the term of service (in addition to providing a small monthly stipend and some health insurance).
-Volunteers are strongly encouraged to raise money to assist with their personal expenses while serving on the team.
+Team members are strongly encouraged to raise money to assist with their personal expenses while serving on the team.

 Fellowship of Reconciliation: Colombia Peace Presence

 Fellowship of Reconciliation (FOR) representatives in Colombia will act in the spirit of the Fellowship’s statement of purpose, which joins people together “to explore the power of love and truth for resolving human conflict.”
 FOR members identify with people “who are the victims of injustice and exploitation, and seek to develop resources of active nonviolence to transform such circumstances.”
 They also “refuse to participate in any war or to sanction military preparations.”
 These commitments have led the FOR to recognize and support the extraordinary commitment to nonviolence and justice of the Peace Community of San José de Apartadó, in the Urabá region of Colombia.
 FOR representatives at all times abide by the laws and Constitution of Colombia.

 Our mission and mandate are expressions of interest and concern of people of conscience and faith in the United States for the Peace Community of San José de Apartadó in Colombia, and for a just and nonviolent resolution of conflict in Colombia generally.